 16. The Committee on Institutional Policies shall consist of not fewer than five members of the Corporation.
 It shall be responsible for recommending policies with respect to non- academic administrative areas with which other committees are not specifically concerned.
 It shall monitor efforts of the University in relation to local, state and federal governmental affairs and assist the President on such matters.

 18. The Committee on Buildings and Grounds shall consist of not fewer than five members of the Corporation.
 Persons with experience in fields relating to buildings and grounds, not members of the Corporation, may be invited to be members of the Committee without vote.
 Such members may be invited by the Corporation to serve for such terms as the Corporation may approve.
 It shall examine the proposals of the President to the Corporation concerning the development and maintenance of a capital plan; the priority of building needs; the location, design, and erection of new structures; and the upkeep and improvement of buildings and grounds; and shall make comments and recommendations with respect thereto, prior to the presentation of the proposals by the President to the Corporation.
-Before making recommendations to the Corporation which require expenditure of money not provided for in an approved budget, it shall submit its recommendations to the Committee on Finance which shall, prior to the presentation of the proposals by the President to the Corporation, make comments and recommendations with respect to the aspect thereof within its jurisdiction.
+Before making recommendations to the Corporation which require expenditure of money not provided for in an approved budget, it shall submit its recommendations to the Committee on Finance for review and approval.
 The Committee shall establish policy with respect to the use of University residences and shall review and approve individually any proposals for capital maintenance or renovation of residences owned by the University and occupied by University officials.

 22. The Committee on Investor Responsibility shall consist of not fewer than three members of the Corporation.
 It shall consider and make recommendations to the Corporation on matters relating to policy on ethical investing, and shall be responsible for providing policy guidance to the Advisory Committee on Investor Responsibility and to the Investments Office on the voting of proxies on shareholder resolutions on matters relating to ethical issues.
 In order to assist it in its work, the Committee shall receive and review reports and recommendations of the Advisory Committee on Investor Responsibility.